MKLab-ITI/pygrank/README.md

 most ordinals would be near the ideal ones.
 Note that convergence time does not take into account the time needed to preprocess graphs.

-Till now we used `PageRank`, but what would happen if we don't know which base algorithm?
-For these cases `pygrank` provides online algorithms for tuning graph signal processing filters on the personalization.
-Thus, we can replace the ranker in the ranking algorithm construction code:
+Till now, we used `PageRank`, but what would happen if we do not know which base algorithm to use?
+In these cases `pygrank` provides online tuning of generalized graph signal processing filters on the personalization.
+The ranker in the ranking algorithm construction code can be replaced with an automatically tuned equivalent per:

 ```python
 tuned_ranker = pg.ParameterTuner()